 If you see I Bonds as an investment, it’s true you can’t dump $500,000 into I Bonds in one shot.
 However, if you see I Bonds as another account, the $10,000/person limit is higher than the annual contribution limit for an IRA.
 You never hear people say you shouldn’t bother contributing to an IRA because the limit is only $6,000 or $7,000 per year.
 People go to great lengths to contribute to their IRA with a backdoor Roth.

 In addition, if you have a trust, you can buy another $10,000 per year under the name of the trust.
 A lawyer created a revocable living trust for us back in 2018.
 It was surprisingly easy when I opened an account for the trust at TreasuryDirect last month.
 It took only 15 minutes to open a new trust account and buy another $10,000 of I Bonds.

 My wife and I have a joint trust.
 We are both trustees and grantors.
+The trust document says “Trust Agreement” at the top.
 So the name of our registration becomes:

 Person A or Person B, Trustees, [Name of the Trust] U/A with Person A and Person B dated [Month Date, Year]

 The instructions include a list of approved abbreviations.
 “U/A” stands for Under Agreement.
+“U/D/T” stands for Under Declaration of Trust.
 They allow 150 characters in the registration.
-Although the registration looks long and redundant, it fits within 150 characters.
+Although the registration looks long, it fits within 150 characters.
+TD FS Publication 0049 also has more examples for trust registrations.

 A revocable living trust typically uses the grantor’s Social Security Number as its Tax ID.
 The trust account at TreasuryDirect can still use the grantor’s Social Security Number even though the grantor also has a personal account with TreasuryDirect under the same Social Security Number.